scullyio/scully/CONTRIBUTING.md

 Unfortunately, we are not able to investigate / fix bugs without a minimal reproduction, so if we don't hear back from you we are going to close an issue that doesn't have enough info to be reproduced.

-You can file new issues by selecting from our [new issue templates](https://github.com/scullyio/scully/issues/new/choose) and filling out the issue template.
+You can file new issues by selecting from our [new issue templates][github-choose] and filling out the issue template.

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)
 Before you submit your Pull Request (PR) consider the following guidelines:

-1. Search [GitHub](https://github.com/angular/angular/pulls) for an open or closed PR that relates to your submission.
+1. Search [GitHub](https://github.com/scullyio/scully/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.
 1. Be sure that an issue describes the problem you're fixing, or documents the design for the feature you'd like to add.
   Discussing the design up front helps to ensure that we're ready to accept your work.
-1. Please sign our [Contributor License Agreement (CLA)](#cla) before sending PRs.
-  We cannot accept code without this.
-Make sure you sign with the primary email address of the Git identity that has been granted access to the Angular repository.
-1. Fork the angular/angular repo.
+1. Fork the scullyio/scully repo.
 1. Make your changes in a new git branch:

      ```shell